 What happens when you drink too much water?

-While water intake is highly significant in our body, too much water drinking may lead to overhydration.
-It occurs when there is an excess of water in the body more than it loses.
+While water intake is highly significant in our bodies, drinking too much water may lead to overhydration.
+Overhydration occurs when the body has more excess water than it loses.

-Overhydration typically results in low sodium levels in the blood called hyponatremia, which can be fatal.
+Overhydration typically results in low sodium levels in the blood, called hyponatremia, which can be fatal.
 Nevertheless, drinking a lot of water usually does not cause overhydration if the pituitary gland, kidneys, liver, and heart function normally.
-To exceed the body's ability to excrete water, a young adult with normal kidney function would have to drink more than 6 gallons of water a day regularly.
+To exceed the body's ability to excrete water, a young adult with normal kidney function must drink more than 6 gallons of water a day.

 Who is prone to overhydration?